 Standard accounts information

 Helpsheet 229: information from your accounts gives more advice on transferring figures from accounts to the tax return and includes 2 examples of a general nature.

 The accounts produced for farming businesses have traditionally included more detail than those for other businesses of a comparable size.
 Examples 4 and 5 show how the figures from one such set of accounts could be used to complete the standard accounts information sections of the self-employment (full) pages or Partnership Tax Return.

 The accounts are intended to be broadly realistic, but figures are illustrative only.
-They don’t necessarily reflect our views on what may or may not be acceptable in any particular case.
+They do not necessarily reflect our views on what may or may not be acceptable in any particular case.

 For most businesses the information on the self-employment (full) pages or Partnership Tax Return, together with any entries in the ‘Any other information’ box considered necessary, will allow a full and fair picture of your business to be presented.

 In some larger or more complex businesses, this may not, on its own, provide an adequate means of disclosure.
 You should consider submitting more information including, where necessary, accounts and supporting calculations where: